Please refer to the Guide for Applicants, Section three, for a complete description of the application process steps.

 Having obtained the status of a strategic project under the CRMA allows project promoters to request a meeting with the financing subgroup according to article 16 of the CRMA to discuss and provide advice on how to complete the financing of the project, taking into account private and public sources of funding, with a particular focus on the Global Gateway Initiative.
 This subgroup brings together relevant national promotional banks, the EIB, EBRD and private financial institutions, among others.

-Strategic projects in the EU will indeed benefit from a pre-set time frame for permitting.
+Strategic projects in the EU will indeed benefit from a pre-set time frame for permitting and the establishment of the single point of contact in the respective country to simplify the permit-granting process.
 In addition, they can request help to gain access to financing through a subgroup of the CRM Board.
 This sub-group coordinates the work of EU and national private and public financial institutions to help support the project.

-As the CRMA is a regulation it applies directly in the European Union Member States.
+As the CRMA is a Regulation (EU) of the European Parliament and the Council it applies directly in the European Union Member States.
 Project promoters can therefore apply from the day indicated in the call for applications.

-The CRM Board will include high level representatives from EU countries and the European Commission as permanent members, with the European Parliament as an observer.
+The CRM Board includes high level representatives from EU countries and the European Commission as permanent members, with the European Parliament as an observer.
 Additional parties may be invited to the meetings as observers if needed.

 The assessment of each project application will strictly follow the Commission’s internal rules and CRMA criteria while protecting commercially sensitive information.

 The Commission will provide the CRM Board with its assessment, and the Board will issue an opinion.
-The Commission will then adopt a reasoned decision, which will be made public, including basic information about each selected project.
+The Commission will then adopt a reasoned decision, and publish basic information about each selected project on its website.

 A project is considered to make a meaningful contribution if it signicantly enhances the EU’s capacity for extracting, processing, or recycling strategic raw materials.
 Projects can also contribute to the benchmarks through the production of innovative substitute materials.